relativitydev/relativity.testing.framework/CONTRIBUTING.md

 ### <a name="relativity-testing-framework-and-packages">Relativity Testing Framework and Packages</a>

-The [TestTools project](https://git.kcura.com/projects/TT) in BitBucket contains the collection of repositories that comprise Relativity Testing Framework.
+The [Relativity Testing Framework](https://github.com/relativitydev/relativity.testing.framework) and [Relativity Testing Framework Api](https://github.com/relativitydev/relativity.testing.framework.api) are repositories that comprise Relativity Testing Framework.

 A brief overview of the important repositories will be provided here to help guide contributors to the correct libraries.